After-Shock/Cloudbox-wiki/Updating-Kernel.md

-Note: The Ubuntu kernel needs to be updated to 4.10-generic (or higher) before Cloudbox can be installed.
-If your kernel is already up to date, you may skip this step.
+Before Cloudbox can be installed, the Ubuntu kernel needs to be updated to 4.10-generic (or higher).

+_Note: If your kernel is already updated, you may skip this step._

 1. Go into the Cloudbox folder: